koladilip/sigl-studio/docs/features/lighting.md

 ## Overview

-The SITL Advanced Lighting and Visual Effects System provides sophisticated lighting controls, realistic shadow rendering, and atmospheric effects to create professional-quality images.
+The SIGL Advanced Lighting and Visual Effects System provides sophisticated lighting controls, realistic shadow rendering, and atmospheric effects to create professional-quality images.
 This system supports everything from basic ambient lighting to complex physically-based rendering with ray tracing.

 ## Core Principles